sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 ChemReader.py: File reader for the LabPics dataset (used by the Train.py script)

-FCN_NetModel.py: The class containing the neural net module.
+FCN_NetModel.py: The class containing the neural net model.

 Evaluator.py: Evaluate the net performance during training (Used by Train.py)

 CategoryDictionary.py: List of classes and subclasses used by the net and LabPics dataset.

-Logs folder: Folder where the trained model and train relating data is stored.
+Logs folder: Folder where the trained models and train data are stored.

 InputImages Folder: Example input images for the net.